From Loudersound.

 EIL.COM Favourite Music Update Rare CDs, CD Singles, Rare Records, Vinyl Records, Albums and Music

 RUSH Exit...
-Stage Left (1981 Italian 13-track double vinyl LP, recorded live in Canada & the UK, glossy gatefold picture sleeve.
-The sleeve displays some minor general wear and graded very good, whilst the vinyl shows only the lightest evidenceof play)
+Stage Left (1981 UK 13-track double vinyl LP, featuring a stellar collection of tracks recorded live in Canada & the UK.
+The glossy gatefold picture sleeve is Excellent with some light scuff marks to the inside spread while two vinyl discs also remain in Excellent condition with only light signs of play)

 Be the first to comment